olmerrr/-olmerrr-react-redux-toolkit-country-flag/README.md

-For start
+For start please use yarn
-1) npm install or yarn install
+1)  yarn install
-2) npm start or yarn start
+2)  yarn start